ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/web-development-with-nextjs.md

 In summary, server components are like pre-assembled parts of a web page.
 They are prepared on the server and then sent to the client's browser, making the web page more efficient and faster to load.

-See the blog [Understanding Next.js Server Actions With Examples](https://blog.greenroots.info/understanding-nextjs-server-actions-with-examples) by Tapas Adhikary
+See the blog [Understanding Next.js Server Actions With Examples](https://blog.greenroots.info/understanding-nextjs-server-actions-with-examples) by Tapas Adhikary, Aug 9, 2023

 [![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691571960214/d0a3fcb3-32fc-44cd-a08f-acd278741559.png?auto=compress,format&format=webp )](https://blog.greenroots.info/understanding-nextjs-server-actions-with-examples)